aalacy/storelocatore-scrapers/apify/himanshu/curatedsources/skyscanner_ca/README.md

 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-invalid state,and 1 record is dummy bcz IATA_code and ICAO_code is diffrent so i have scraped
+invalid state,and 1 record is dummy bcz IATA_code and ICAO_code is diffrent so i have scraped.

-and some location inside  address not available so i have put '<MISSING>' keyword. and also  i checked all data is true this website
+and some location inside  address not available so i have put '<MISSING>' keyword. and also  i checked all data is true this website.

+data not fetch using for SgRequests so i have not use SgRequests.